 At the event there are fishing boats, pleasure yachts, jet skis, kayaks and other sorts of vessels on display.
 There are also all kinds of motors and marine equipment.

-Much of the event is indoors at the Vancouver Convention Centre at 1055 Canada Place, which is great if it’s a typical rainy winter day.
+In 2026 much of the event is indoors in the West Building of the Vancouver Convention Centre at 1055 Canada Place.
 The event also takes place outdoors by the Granville Island Maritime Market and Marina at 1676 Duranleau Street.
-Free shuttle buses and water ferries run continuously between the two venues.
+Free shuttle buses run continuously between the two venues.

 See the Vancouver Int’l Boat Show‘s website for full details about the event.